 - Demonstrate a strong pattern of community involvement, such as volunteer work and active participation in school clubs, church, etc.

-- Financial need may be considered, however, this scholarship is not need-based.
+- Financial need may be considered.
 If you choose to not enter financial information you may enter a “0”

 - Supplemental Questions

 - Are you currently a senior at a high school in the Newport Mesa School District?